How can foreign investors set up a company in India?

 Registrar of Companies in India

-The legal procedure for starting a company in India is handled by the Registrar of Companies (RoC), which works under the jurisdiction of the Ministry of Corporate Affairs.
+The legal procedure for opening a company in India is handled by the Registrar of Companies (RoC), which works under the jurisdiction of the Ministry of Corporate Affairs.

 In the situation in which the investors prefer to register a private limited company, the regulations for this business form stipulate that the company should have minimum two shareholders and two directors, with the mention that a natural person can have both the quality of a shareholder and a director.
 The legal entity can also be represented by another company, but in this case, the entity may act only as a shareholder.
 At the same time, this company type must also take the necessary measures for VAT registration in India.

-The sole proprietorship, which is the simplest form of performing business activities, may be set up by a natural person.
-However, it is important to know that investors can also set up the one person company, which is basically a sole proprietorship that provides limited liability to the company’s founder.
+The sole proprietorship, which is the simplest form of performing business activities, maybe set up by a natural person.
+However, it is important to know that investors can also set up a one-person company, which is basically a sole proprietorship that provides limited liability to the company’s founder.

 How many companies are operating in India?